tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/TokenizationSDK.md

 {{< /tabs >}}

 ## Available methods
-Tokenization API includes methods to register and remove tokens, and methods to query tokens.
+Tokenization SDK includes methods to register and remove tokens, and methods to query tokens.

 For registration a removal of tokens:
 * [Individual credit card registration]({{< ref "TokenizationSDK.md#individual-credit-card-registration" >}})